• Facebook

 Did you try this Italian seasoning recipe?

-If you made your own Italian seasoning substitute, I would appreciate it so much if you would give this recipe a star review!
+If you made your own substitute for Italian seasoning, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Side view of bowl of seasoning with small spoon.